Public Policy

 1. Sign up for the MLAW listserv so that you will be notified when hearings are about to occur and committee members need to be contacted.

-2. Participate in AAUW Maryland Advocacy Day on February 13.
+2. Participate in AAUW Maryland Advocacy Day (usually in mid February).

-3. Register and attend the virtual MLAW Legislative Briefing at 5 p.m. on February 7.
+3. Register and attend the virtual MLAW Legislative Briefing in early February.
 Attendance is free but registration is required.

 For further information about our public policy activities, contact Roxann King.